 You have a Constitutional right under Article 44.2.4 and Article 42.1 of the Irish Constitution to remove your child from religion in schools.
 No school has the right to force your child to take religion classes and they cannot make it a condition of access either.
 You have a Constitutional right to attend any school in receipt of state funding and opt your child out of anything that is against your conscience and that includes religion classes.

 Section 30 (2) -(e) of the Education Act 1998 permits you to opt your child out of any subject that is contrary to the conscience of the parent of the student or in the case of a student who has reached the age of 18 years, the student.
 This section of the Education Act 1998 does not refer to religion classes in particular so you can opt your child out of any subject that is against your conscience and in any publicly funded school.
 Schools are not obliged to deliver the state curriculum in a neutral and objective manner, in practice this means that it is impossible to opt your children out of the elements of religion that are integrated into the state curriculum and that are part of the school day.

 It is a good idea to meet with the school to discuss opting your child out of the religious education class but you are not obliged to do so as you can deal with them in writing if preferred.
 Always ensure that any arrangements made with the school are put in writing. (sample letters are below this article)

 In February 2018 the Department of Education issued a Circular Letter on religion in ETB schools and colleges.
-This Circular Letter applies to all Community Schools, Non-designated Community Colleges and Designated Community Colleges.
-You can find the Circular Letter here
+This Circular Letter applied to all Community Schools, Non-designated Community Colleges and Designated Community Colleges.
+You can find the Circular Letter here.

-The Circular Letter obliges every ETB school and college to find out, and implement, what parents want in relation to the religious education of their children.
+The Circular Letter obliged every ETB school and college to find out, and implement, what parents want in relation to the religious education of their children.